 Grade 12 academic graduation that includes:

-- a pass in Math 11 (applied or pre-calculus)
+- A pass in Math 11 (Foundations or Pre-calculus)

-- current Standard First Aid/CPR Health Care Provider (delivered as part of program)
+- CPR Health Care Provider (delivered as part of program)

 Yukon College recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
 As a result, you will be required to achieve core competency in knowledge of Yukon First Nations.